rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W11.md

 - Photons are massless and travel at the speed of light in a vacuum
 - They bounce around when they interact with matter
 - They travel in straight lines
-- A ray of light informally means a whole lot of photons all moving in the same direction
+- A ray of light informally means a lot of photons all moving in the same direction

 ### 6.4.1 Radiometry

-One idea to to capture photons hitting some surface is to just store the total number of hits that occur anywhere in the scene, over the complete duration of the scene.
+One idea to capture photons hitting some surface is to just store the total number of hits that occur anywhere in the scene, over the complete duration of the scene.
 This captures the total energy of all the photons hitting the scene and is said to be the **radiant energy** (total number of hits).

 The **radiant flux** describes the number of hits per second.
 Rather than recording the total energy over some arbitrary duration, it makes much more sense to record the total hits per second.